 Tudor Lodge is No. 7280 on the register of the United Grand Lodge of England and was consecrated on 9th July 1953.
 The Lodge meets at Halsey Masonic Hall, Watford, in the Province of Hertfordshire and holds formal meetings four times a year on the second Wednesday in January (Installation), the third Wednesday in February, the first Wednesday in May and the second Wednesday in October.

-If you would like further information on joining Freemasonry or are considering joining Tudor Lodge, please see this page on Joining Freemasonry
+If you would like further information on joining Freemasonry or are considering joining Tudor Lodge, please click on the links below:

 Freemasonry is one of the world’s oldest and largest non-religious, non-political, fraternal and charitable organisations.